 This report will now be presented at the Olympic Summit meeting on 19 July with the Presidents of key Olympic Movement stakeholders before being streamlined into recommendations at an Olympic Agenda 2020-specific EB retreat in October.
 The refined recommendations for Olympic Agenda 2020 will finally be presented for discussion by the entire IOC membership and final approval at an Extraordinary IOC Session in Monaco on 8 and 9 December 2014.

 As part of President Bach’s initiative to drive transparency in the IOC and Olympic Movement, the IOC Finance Department informed the EB that it had prepared an IOC Financial Summary that details the IOC’s revenue sources and shows where more than 90 per cent of the IOC’s revenues are distributed among the Olympic Movement and back into sport.
-The summary can be read here.

 The EB selected Lima (Peru) as host city of the 7th IOC Athlete Career Programme Forum, which is scheduled to be held in early 2015.
 Launched in 2005 in partnership with Adecco, the IOC Athlete Career Programme helps Olympic and other elite athletes successfully manage the difficult transition from sport to a new career through professional development and job placement support.
 Since its establishment, the programme has provided career development and job placement services to more than 10,000 Olympic athletes from over 100 countries.
 The goal of the ACP forums is to share best practices, provide networking opportunities and improve the implementation of the programme globally.